Summit station (NJ Transit)

-Summit is a train station in Summit, New Jersey, served by New Jersey Transit's Morris & Essex Lines (the Gladstone Branch and Morristown Line).
-The station sits between Union Place on the north and Broad Street on the south, with station access via either side, and between Summit Avenue on the east and Maple Avenue on the west.
-Constructed in 1904–1905 by the Delaware, Lackawanna and Western Railroad in a mile-long open cut, it is one of the few NJ Transit stations with platforms below street level.
+Summit station is an active commuter railroad station in the city of Summit, in Union County, in the U.S. state of New Jersey.
+Located in a cut between Union Place and Railroad Avenue in Summit, the station serves as the converge/diverge point of NJ Transit's Morris and Essex Lines: the Gladstone Branch and the Morristown Line.
+Both services east of Summit station share lines until their respective terminals at Hoboken or New York Penn Station.
+The lines westbound diverge near Summit Yard, with the Morristown Line heading for Hackettstown and the Gladstone Branch trains running to the Gladstone station.
+The station has three tracks and two high-level platforms (one island platform and one side platform).

+Railroad service through Summit began with the extension of the Morris and Essex Railroad from Orange to Madison on September 28, 1837.
+The current station was built from 1902-1905 as part of a grade crossing elimination project funded by the Delaware, Lackawanna and Western Railroad.

 History

 The station had served several Delaware, Lackawanna and Western Railroad, and then Erie-Lackwanna Railroad, named passenger trains.
 These included the Lake Cities, Owl/New York Mail, Twilight/Pocono Express and the DLW flagship train, the Phoebe Snow.

 The station was cosmetically renovated for the 2005 PGA Championship at the Baltusrol Golf Club in nearby Springfield.
 Status screens were installed on the platforms to show train arrivals and platforms, which are still present, and fittings were painted.
 During that time, buses were used as the connection to go to and from the PGA Championship.

 On December 20, 2018, New Jersey Governor Phil Murphy chose the station as the venue to sign legislation to reform the management of NJ Transit.

-On the evening of September 26, 2025, a work train derailed near the station.
+On the evening of September 26, 2025, a work train derailed near the station, disrupting train service from the station and stations east for multiple days.